cncf-tags/green-reviews-tooling/docs/proposals/proposal-002-run.md

 Let's recap some of the components defined in [Proposal 1](proposal-001-trigger-and-deploy.md):
 1. **Green Reviews pipeline**: the Continuous Integration pipeline which deploys a CNCF project to a test cluster, runs a set of benchmarks while measuring carbon emissions and stores the results.
 It is implemented by the workflows listed below.
-2. **Cron workflow**: This refers to the initial GitHub Action workflow (described in proposal 1) and which dispatches a project workflow (see next definition).
+2. **Cron workflow**: This refers to the initial GitHub Action workflow (described in proposal 1) and which dispatches a project workflow (see next definition), as well as a delete workflow to clean up the resources created by the project workflow.
 3. **Project workflow**: The project workflow is dispatched by the Cron workflow.
 A project workflow can be, for example, a Falco workflow.
-A project workflow deploys the project, calls the test workflow (see below), and then cleans up the deployment.
-A project workflow can be dispatched more than once if there are multiple subcomponents.
+A project workflow deploys the project and calls the test workflow (see below).
+A project workflow can be dispatched more than once if there are multiple project variants/setups.
 In addition, a Project workflow, which is also just another GitHub Action workflow, contains a list of GitHub Action Jobs.
 These are a list of test jobs - more info below.
+4. **Delete/cleanup workflow**: This is the one to make sure that the resources created by the project workflow are deleted so the environments go back to the initial state.

 This proposal adds the following components:
 1. **[new] Test job**: A test job is an instance of a GitHub Action Job.
 It is called right after deploying the CNCF project from the test workflow.
 The test job runs the test workflow and instructions for a CNCF project.
-Which benchmark test to run is defined by inputs in the calling workflow: a CNCF project and a subcomponent.
+Which benchmark test to run is defined by inputs in the calling workflow: a CNCF project and a variant.
 2. **[new] Test workflow**: A test workflow is a separate manifest containing the test instructions.
 3. **[new] Test instructions**: Test instructions define what should run tests on the cluster.
 These are usually related to the tool's Functional Unit as defined by the SCI.
 It is described further in the sections below.